 Ch 229 abc.
 X-Ray Diffraction Methods.
 6 units (2-0-4); first, second, third terms.
 Prerequisite: Ch 129 abc or equivalent.
 An advanced discussion of the techniques of structure analysis by X-ray diffraction.
 Topics covered include protein crystallography, direct phase analysis methods, lattice vibrations, and refinement and assessment of accuracy of structure determination.
-Instructors: Dickerson, Hughes, Marsh.
-Given in alternate years.
-Not offered in 1973-74.
+Instructors: Marsh, Samson.

 Ch 242 ab.
 Chemical Synthesis.
 4 units (2-0-2); first, second terms.
 Prerequisite: Ch 41 abc.
 The concepts of synthetic planning will be developed through the analysis of recorded syntheses.
 The methodology of the organization of a complex set of reactions so as to accomplish a chosen goal will be examined with the aid of examples of bio-organic, organic, and organometallic interest.
-Not offered in 1973-74.
+Not offered in 1974-75.